Casco III (AVP-12)

 A bay on the coast of Maine.

 Casco returned to fog-bound Aleutian duty in March 1943, operating at Constantino Harbor, Amchitka, as tender to Fleet Air Wing Four.
-In May she steamed to Attu, to care for the seaplanes conducting antisubmarine patrol and search missions in support of the Army's invasion of Attu.
+In May she steamed to Attu, to care for the PBY-5As conducting antisubmarine patrol and search missions in support of the Army's invasion of Attu in the Aleutians.
 Here she remained providing the essential base for flights which guarded against further Japanese reinforcement or penetration of the Aleutians.
-The tender's service in these waters where weather was often as formidable an enemy as the Japanese ended in November, when she sailed for overhaul at Bremerton, Wash.
+At times, Col. William O. Eareckson, USAAF, flew a Vought OS2U Kingfisher from Casco as a forward air controller during the fighting for the Aleutians.
+The tender's service in these waters where weather was often as formidable an enemy as the Japanese ended in November, when she sailed for overhaul at Bremerton.

 Casco arrived in the Marshall Islands in February 1944 to tend seaplanes of patrol squadrons at Majuro and Kwajalein during their occupation, and later at Eniwetok until September.
-Temporarily assigned to carry cargo in the buildup for the Philippine operations, she shuttled between Saipan, Ulithi, and the Palaus until November, then returned to tender duty, in the Palaus until January 1945, and at Ulithi until April.
-After overhaul at Saipan, she arrived in Kerama Retto 25 April to care not only for seaplanes, but also for a motor torpedo boat squadron, all engaged in the Okinawa invasion and occupation.
+Temporarily assigned to carry cargo in the buildup for the Philippine operations, she shuttled between Saipan in the Marianas, Ulithi in the Carolines, and the Palaus, also in those islands, until November, then returned to tender duty, in the Palaus until January 1945, and at Ulithi until April.
+After overhaul at Saipan, she arrived in Kerama Retto on 25 April to care not only for seaplanes, but also for a motor torpedo boat squadron, all engaged in the Battle of Okinawa.

-Casco received three battle stars for World War II service.
+Casco received three battle stars for her World War II service.